FranciscoCasado/learn-web-dev/02_css/notes8+9.md

 The margin works as padding, but outside the box border.
 By default, the `body` has a fixed margin value, so it is common to override it to cero at the very start of a new project.

+## Display
+The `display`property handles how elements use the space, in relation to other elements

+## EMs & REMs

+*EM* is a unit in the typography field that is equil to the currently specified point size.

+`em` in `font-size` refers to the relative size of the **parent** `em` in `marigin`, `padding`, `border-radius` refers to the relative size of the **element**

+*REM* stands for *Root EM*, which refers to the font size specified for the root element of the page, which often is `<html>``

+One may want to use EMs and REMs combined, depending on the context and what the behaviour of specific elements should be.

+# Section 9 - Other Useful CSS Properties